Allotment (gardening): Poland

 With the collapse of Communism and the arrival of Capitalism, the function and main purpose of the allotment gardens were redefined.
 In 2013 the regulator characterised their primary role as to satisfy recreational and other social needs – food security was only mentioned among the latter.

 Currently, there are 965,000 registered allotment gardeners in Poland.
 Allotment gardeners, who cultivate publicly owned urban space, constitute the largest group of city land managers in the country.
 The transition from the predominantly productive character of the allotments to the pleasure gardens that has been observed in Poland is the combined result of market trends, current aesthetic needs, pressure from allotment administrators, and city developers willing to adopt these attractive green spaces.
-Progressive urbanization is threatening the existence of allotment gardens especially those located in city centres, the other threat is an idea of turning allotments into public open spaces, which would most probably transform them into parks.
+Progressive urbanisation is threatening the existence of allotment gardens especially those located in city centres, the other threat is an idea of turning allotments into public open spaces, which would most probably transform them into parks.

 In the past years, the interest in allotment gardens has been rising again, mostly around younger people who see their environmental, community building, and leisure potential.